Launching gantry: Operation and design

 Bridge segments (or bridge girders) are set in place by the launching gantry until the span between adjacent piers is completed.
 For segmental bridges, typically a span-by-span or balanced-cantilever approach is adopted to place segments.
 To free up the gantry trolley(s), temporary hangers are used to support each segment after it has been placed.
 In the span-by-span approach, all the segments for a span are placed before bridge tendons are tensioned; in this fashion, work progresses from one pier towards an adjacent pier.
 In the balanced-cantilever approach, segments are placed simultaneously on each side and work progresses from a central pier towards the two nearest piers instead.
 In either case, the launching gantry girders and hangers essentially serve as falsework prior to tensioning.

 Once the bridge span between adjacent piers is completed, the winches on the trolleys are used to lift the gantry girders and "launch" them ahead to the next span.
 The process of lifting and placing bridge segments (or girders) followed by launching the gantry girders ahead is repeated until the bridge is complete.

-An example of a large launching gantry is the SLJ900 designed in China by the Shijiazhuang Railway Design Institute and manufactured by the Beijing Wowjoint Machinery Company.
+An example of a large launching gantry is the SLJ900/32 designed in China by the Shijiazhuang Railway Design Institute and manufactured by the Beijing Wowjoint Machinery Company.
 This launching gantry is 91 m long, 7 m wide, and weighs 580 t.
 When driving, the machine is supported by 64 wheels, in four sections of 16 wheels each (forming two trucks, one at each end).
 When launching, the forward end of the machine is supported (on sliding rails) by a strut lowered onto a bridge support column, while the truck for that end hangs off the gantry backbone with no support from beneath.
 Once the gantry straddles the open span, the bridge segment is lowered onto the bridge support piers, and the process reverses to retract the launching gantry.
 The SLJ900 moves at 8 kph unloaded, and 5 kph carrying a bridge segment.

-Launching gantries are often distinguished by the design of the main girders.